 - Electric power tool: As all of you know that an electric power tool is fitted with a motor, which is responsible for the generation of torque.
 The motor is powered by either battery in case of cordless tools or by AC current in case of wired tools.
 The torque of such tools directly depends on the fact that how much powerful motor is used, powerful the motor higher the torque.

 It is the most important consideration that you should make about any tool before deciding in favor of any tool.
 Look for your job requirements and analyze whether the selected tool has the capability to get the job done or not.
 All the other features will be meaningless is your tool is not able to get the job done for which it is purchased.
 All the features cost and benefits are secondary and can be overlooked but not the power capabilities.

-- Air tools: The tools if this category is immensely strong and have been designed to do the toughest task.
-The amount of torque which they offer can be regulated simply by varying the airflow through the device.
+- Air tools: The tools if this category is immensely strong and has been designed to do the toughest task.
+The amount of torque that they offer can be regulated simply by varying the airflow through the device.
 They offer the highest power ratings and that’s why they are the premium choice of in automation shops and machine industry.